Swiftea/Crawler/README.md

 ## Description

-Swiftea's Crawler is the crawler we used on Swiftea.
+Swiftea-Crawler is an open source web crawler for Swiftea: http://swiftea.alwaysdata.net.

 Currently, it can :
   - Visit websites
     - check robots.txt
     - search encoding